 Gambling Winnings From Nebraska Sources.
 There is a flat Nebraska income tax withholding rate of 5% of the winnings in Nebraska that are subject to federal income tax withholding.
 The amount of income tax withheld must be reported on Federal Form W-2G.
 Form W-2G is also used when income tax withholding is not required, but income is being reported.
-The payor must furnish a Form W-2G if the recipient receives any Nebraska Lottery or other Nebraska gambling winnings subject to federal income tax withholding.
+The payor must furnish a Form W-2G if the recipient receives any Nebraska Lottery or other gambling winnings received in Nebraska subject to federal income tax withholding.